WokLibCodeClub/SpaceRace/step01-create_rocket/readme.md

 # Step 1 - Creating the rocket

+***All the code in this step should go in the part of the code headed

 The first thing we will do is create a rocket which the player will control.

 To create the rocket we create a Turtle object and instruct it to use the `rocket.png` image: